-The National Library of Belarus (NLB) was founded by the Decree by the Council of People’s Commissars of the Belarusian Soviet Socialistic Republic (the BSSR) on September 15th, 1922.
-Originally it was Belarusian State University Library and, at the same time, the main library of the Republic of Belarus.
-Josef Simanovsky became the first director of the Library.
+The National Library of Belarus (NLB) was founded by the Resolution of the Council of People's Commissars of the Belarusian Soviet Socialistic Republic (BSSR) on September 15th, 1922.
+Originally it was Belarusian State University Library and, at the same time, the main library of the Republic of Belarus as part of the Belarusian State University.
+Iosif Simanouski became the first director of the Library.
 He was at the head of the Library during 40 years.

 As the State and University Library had extended its activities, its collections and the number of users had considerably grown, the Library status should have been changed.
-On May 14th, 1926 the BSSR Council of People’s Commissars issued a Decree according which the Library was reorganized into Belarusian State Library.
-Thereafter the Library opened its branched in other Belarusian cities: Vitebsk, Mogilev, Gomel, and in the House of Government in Minsk.
+On May 14th, 1926 the BSSR Council of People’s Commissars issued a Decree according to which the Library was reorganized into the Belarusian State Library.
+Thereafter the Library opened its branches in other Belarusian cities: Vitebsk, Mogilev, Gomel, and in the House of Government in Minsk.
 These Library branches formed the system of central public libraries of the Republic of Belarus.
-Later they were reorganized into Governmental Library (today named as Presidential Library) and regional libraries.
+Later the Governmental Library (today it is named as Presidential Library) and regional libraries were organized on their base.

 |The first building of the National Library – the Jubilee House|

 In 1932 the Library celebrated its 10th anniversary.
 On this occasion the Library was named after V.I.
 Lenin.
-In the same year the Library moved into specially built premises which were the Library’s “visiting card” during the next 70 years.
+In the same year the Library moved into the new building which became its “visiting card” for the next 70 years.
 The eminent Belarusian architect G. Lavrov developed an original constructivist project of the Library building.
 The Library included the BSSR Bibliographic Institute.

-At the beginning of 1941 the Library collections totaled over 2, 000, 000 items; over 15, 000 users visited the Library.
+At the beginning of 1941 the Library collections totaled over 2 million items and over 15000 users.
 The further Library’s development was interrupted by the World War II.
-During the war and three years of occupation the Library was harried and destroyed.
-When Minsk was liberated from Nazi invaders, only 320, 000 items remained in the Library collections.
+During the war and three years of occupation the Library was almost completely destroyed.
+When Minsk was liberated from Nazi invaders, only 320000 items remained in the Library collections.
 During the war the Library’s special facilities were totally destroyed.
-The Library’s building remained seriously damaged.
+The Library’s building was seriously damaged.

 |The Library building.
 Architect G. Lavrov.|